KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 ### **(3) TCDM interface**

-The **TCDM interface** has request and response channels and also uses a decoupled interface.
+The **TCDM interface** has request and response channels and uses a decoupled interface.
 The table below describes the details of the request and response channels:

 | signal name        | description                                |
 | :-----------------:| :----------------------------------------: |